What Is the Meaning of Jesus Christ?

-It has been over two thousand years to date since theChrist came to the earth and was nailed to the cross in the likeness of sinful flesh to serve as a sin offering for us all.
-The disposition of love, mercy and forbearance of the Lord Jesus Christ is far beyond the reach of us corrupt humans.
+It has been over two thousand years to date since thecame to the earth and was nailed to the cross in the likeness of sinful flesh to serve as a sin offering for us all.
+The Lord ’s disposition of love, mercy and forbearance is far beyond the reach of us corrupt humans.
 Therefore, His name was spread and praised and has become known to all, and many people have belief in and reverence for Him.
 Believers call Him “the lovable Savior Christ.”
-Then, why do people call the Lord Jesus as Christ?
-To understand this subject, we should first know what Christ is.
+Then, why is the Lord Jesus called Christ?
+To understand this question, we should first know what Christ is.

-1. The work the Lord Jesus Christ did is God’s own work, concluding the Age of Law and initiating the Age of Grace.
+1. The work the Lord Jesus Christ did is God’s own work—concluding the Age of Law and initiating the Age of Grace.

 At the end of the Age of Law, people committed more and more sins, and they were increasingly unable to keep the laws.
 They faced the risk of being condemned and put to death because of their violating the laws.
-In order to redeem corrupt mankind, God became flesh and came down to earth.
+In order to redeem corrupt mankind, God became flesh and came to earth.
 When He began spreading the way of repentance, the Age of Grace officially started.
 The Lord Jesus worked for three and a half years.
 At last, He was nailed to the cross in the likeness of sinful flesh, redeeming all mankind from sin.
 From then on, those who accept the Lord Jesus Christ are no longer constrained or condemned by the strictures of the law.
 After they commit sins, they can directly pray to the Lord, confess and repent their sins to the Lord, and thus their sins will be pardoned by Him.
-This work can only be done by the Lord Jesus Christ, and no man can do it.
+This work could only be done by the Lord Jesus Christ, and no man can do it.

 2. The Lord Jesus Christ could express the truth and supply life.

 God says: “God become flesh is called Christ, and so the Christ that can give people the truth is called God.
-There is nothing excessive about this….”
+There is nothing excessive about this.”
 From the words of God, we can see this: Christ is God’s incarnate flesh, and can surely express the truth.

 As we know, after the Lord Jesus was baptized, He overcame the temptations of the devil.
 After He began to perform His ministry, He performed many signs and wonders, and expressed many truths.
-He spoke many words, in which there were words of admonitions, words of His requirements of man and words of many prophecies and promises.
-From them, we have felt that all the words of the Lord Jesus are the truth, and have authority and power, and that they are God’s utterances to all of man, are the!
-When He spread the way of repentance, He expressed words anytime and anyplace according to man’s needs.
+He spoke many words, in which there were words of admonitions, words of His requirements of man, and words of many prophecies and promises.
+From them, we have felt that all the words of the Lord Jesus are the truth, and have authority and power, and that they are God’s utterances to all mankind, are the (Matthew 22:37-39); “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37); “Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
+Jesus said to him, I say not to you, Until seven times: but, Until seventy times seven” (Matthew 18:21-22).
+All these words are the ways that the Lord Jesus pointed out for us to walk, allowing us to know how to act in order to be in harmony with God’s will and gain His salvation.
+Just as the Lord Jesus Christ said: “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).!
+When He spread the way of repentance, He expressed words at any time and in any place according to man’s needs.
 For example, the Lord Jesus Christ required us: “You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.
 This is the first and great commandment.
-And the second is like to it, You shall love your neighbor as yourself” (Matthew 22:37-39); “But let your communication be, Yes, yes; No, no: for whatever is more than these comes of evil” (Matthew 5:37); “Then came Peter to him, and said, Lord, how oft shall my brother sin against me, and I forgive him? till seven times?
-Jesus said to him, I say not to you, Until seven times: but, Until seventy times seven” (Matthew 18:21-22).
-All these words are the ways that the Lord Jesus pointed for us to walk, allowing us to know how to act in order to be in harmony with God’s will and gain His salvation.
-Just as the Lord Jesus Christ said: “I am the way, the truth, and the life: no man comes to the Father, but by me” (John 14:6).
+And the second is like to it, You shall love your neighbor as yourself”

 3. The disposition expressed by the Lord Jesus Christ is that of the Creator.

 The Lord Jesus Christ displayed signs and wonders in Judea.
 He healed the sick and cast out demons for people, and also bestowed His bountiful grace upon people.
-In order to behold signs and wonders, thus broadening their horizons, and receive some grace from the Lord, five thousand people came to where the Lord Jesus was.
-He knew they were not the ones who truly followed Him, but He still exhibited the sign—feeding five thousand people with five loaves of bread and two fish, and opened their eyes.
+In order to behold signs and wonders, thus broadening their horizons, and to receive some grace from the Lord, five thousand people went to where the Lord Jesus was.
+He knew they were not the ones who truly followed Him, but He still exhibited the sign—feeding five thousand people with five loaves of bread and two fish, thus opening their eyes.
 And when the Lord Jesus Christ was nailed to the cross, He said: “Father, forgive them; for they know not what they do” (Luke 23:34).
 He also taught us: “But I say to you, Love your enemies, bless them that curse you, do good to them that hate you, and pray for them which spitefully use you, and persecute you; That you may be the children of your Father which is in heaven: for he makes his sun to rise on the evil and on the good, and sends rain on the just and on the unjust” (Matthew 5:44-45).
-From these we see that the Lord showed mercy to the mankind, cared for them and allowed all people to receive some of His grace.
+From these we see that the Lord showed mercy to mankind, cared for them and allowed all people to receive some of His grace.
 The Lord Jesus Christ revealed His love and compassion to us humans in each and every detail of His utterances and work.
-His attitude toward us corrupt mankind made us see God’s mercy, love, patience, tolerance and forgiveness, which are worthy of being extolled by us humans.
+His attitude toward us corrupt mankind makes us see God’s mercy, love, patience, tolerance and forgiveness, which are worthy of being extolled by us humans.

-From the Lord Jesus’ work and word, as well as the dispositions He expressed, we can know the Lord Jesus was the embodiment of the Spirit of God, and the manifestation of Christ.
+From the Lord Jesus’ work and word, as well as the dispositions He expressed, we can know the Lord Jesus was the embodiment of the Spirit of God, and the appearance of Christ.
 He appeared to be a normal and practical man from the outside, but what He said and did is the expression of the inherent substance of God.
 Therefore, it is not difficult to understand the reason the Lord Jesus is called Christ.